ProtoCSS/ProtoCSS/DOCS.md

 * **Streamlined Imports:** Easily import external CSS and ProtoCSS files using Python-style import statements, managing various file types and handling errors effectively.
 * **Efficient Variable Handling:** Simplify working with dynamic values using ProtoCSS variables, which are seamlessly converted and used within your code.
+* **List Support:** Define and manage lists in your ProtoCSS code, allowing for easy storage and retrieval of grouped data.
+This can be highly useful for color schemes, font stacks, and more.
+* **For Loop Support:** Iteratively generate CSS rules with varying properties using ProtoCSS for loop syntax.
+This can be especially useful for creating theme variants, responsive designs, or any other rule sets that follow a consistent pattern.
 * **Reusable Style Groups:** Create and utilize style groups to minimize repetition and improve maintainability within your CSS code.
 * **Shorthand Property Expansion:** Save time and effort by employing shorthand properties, which are automatically expanded to their full equivalents by the preprocessor.
-* **Media Query Simplification:** Leverage the @mq keyword for a more concise and readable method of defining media queries.
+* **Media Query Simplification:** Leverage the `@mq` keyword for a more concise and readable method of defining media queries.
 * **Flexible Integration:** Effortlessly blend the advanced features of ProtoCSS with standard CSS code, providing a seamless integration experience.
 * **Enhanced Efficiency:** Benefit from the high speed and efficiency of the ProtoCSS preprocessor, optimizing your workflow for maximum productivity.